8 most coveted Yeezys by Kanye West ever sold

 The company did not reveal specifics regarding which Yeezy products it would be selling.

-Ye’s net worth fell from USD 2 billion to USD 400 million following the end of his Adidas link.
+Ye’s net worth fell from USD 2 billion (INR 1,65,63 crore approx.) to USD 400 million (INR 3,312 crore approx.) following the end of his Adidas link.
 But, reports say he will be receiving his 15 per cent commission that was part of his agreement with the company before the termination of their association.

-Adidas lost USD 655 million in sales in the last three months of 2022, due to the termination of the contract.
-This led to a quarterly net loss of USD 560 million.
-The company reported a loss in sales worth USD 441 million at the start of 2023.
+Adidas lost USD 655 million (INR 5,424 crore approx.) in sales in the last three months of 2022, due to the termination of the contract.
+This led to a quarterly net loss of USD 560 million (INR 4,638 crore approx.).
+The company reported a loss in sales worth USD 441 million (INR 3,652 crore approx.) at the start of 2023.

 On 12 May, TMZ reported that Ye’s company Mascotte Holdings Inc. filed a trademark for ‘YZY SOCK SHOES.’
 The report says that the company identified the product as ‘Socks; socks with leather soles.’